tomshaw/mediable/README.md

 The Mediable component accepts the following additional properties:

 - `showPagination`: Controls the visibility of the pagination.
-Accepts a boolean value.
 Example usage: `:showPagination="false"`
 - `showPerPage`: Controls the visibility of the per page option.
-Accepts a boolean value.
 Example usage: `:showPerPage="false"`
 - `showOrderBy`: Controls the visibility of the order by option.
-Accepts a boolean value.
 Example usage: `:showOrderBy="false"`
 - `showOrderDir`: Controls the visibility of the order direction option.
-Accepts a boolean value.
 Example usage: `:showOrderDir="false"`
 - `showColumnWidth`: Controls the visibility of the column width option.
-Accepts a boolean value.
 Example usage: `:showColumnWidth="false"`
 - `showSidebar`: Controls the visibility of the sidebar.
-Accepts a boolean value.
 Example usage: `:showSidebar="true"`

 You can customize the component by setting these properties to `true` or `false` as needed.